 THA's practices and procedures are designed to safeguard the privacy of applicants and program participants.
 All applicant and participant files will be stored in a secure location which is only accessible by authorized staff.

-Staff will not discuss family information contained in files unless there is a business reason to do so.
-Inappropriate discussion of family information or improper disclosure of family information by staff will result in disciplinary action.
+Staff will not discuss family information contained in the files unless there is a business reason to do so.